The Bellamy Brothers

 “For the international releases, you have to have a strong melody,” notes David.
 “The lyric is very important, but internationally the melody is something fans can lock into, even if they can’t understand the lyrics.”
 Howard and David continue to perform and film TV specials in Europe and around the world.

 These days when the subject turns to touring, The Bellamys are showing a new generation of country music how it’s done.
+Country superstar Blake Shelton has helped introduce a new era of fans to the hits of The Bellamy Brothers during his annual Friends And Heroes Tour, where they continue to captivate arena audiences around the country.
 “We’re old road dogs,” grins Howard when asked about the motivation behind the brothers 200 plus concert dates each year.
 Adds David: “Our live draw is bigger than it was in the ‘80’s.
 I think the same people that grew up with us and with our music in the ‘60’s and ‘70’s obviously have raised a whole new generation of Bellamy fans who started toddling to our music.
 Now they’re turning up at our concerts as college kids, who are really turned on and tuned in to us and our music….it’s a great feeling.”